Special Collections & Archives

 - university/community relations.

-Documenting the campus environment and "culture" is particularly difficult; efforts are ongoing to capture it through personal manuscript collections, oral and video history, photographs, and tapes of presentations.
-Preservation of electronic records is a major concern.
+Documenting the campus environment and "culture" is particularly difficult; efforts are ongoing to capture it through personal manuscript collections, oral and video history, photographs, and video recordings of presentations.
+Preservation of electronic records is an important function of the University Archives.

 Area Research Center